dannim272/mini-tic-tac/README.md

 ## To do:
 - make it print out the board properly - **done that, ez af**
 - inject player-symbol into the board according to (x,y) pos - **done that, ez as well**
-- track which player's turn it is properly
+- track which player's turn it is properly - **kinda but not really, know what i mean?**